-- a print server handle for notification.
-Samba currently uses the snum of the printer for this which can break if the list of services has been modified since the notification handle was registered. - The size is either (a) the string length in UNICODE for strings, (b) the size in bytes of the security descriptor, or (c) 0 for data values.
+• The size is either (a) the string length in UNICODE for strings, (b) the size in bytes of the security

-12 Samba WINS Internals
+Chapter 11.
+Samba WINS Internals

-12.1 WINS Failover
+11.1.
+WINS Failover

 The current Samba codebase possesses the capability to use groups of WINS servers that share a common namespace for NetBIOS name registration and resolution.
 The formal parameter syntax is